Data Augmentation on Graphs: A Technical Survey: General Graph Data Augmentation

 \subsection{Label-level Augmentation}

-Most of the above-mentioned \gda~ strategies mainly manipulate the features and structure of existing graphs to achieve augmentation, without specific constraints on labels.
+Most of \gda~ strategies mainly manipulate the features and structure of existing graphs to achieve augmentation, without specific constraints on labels.
 While label-level augmentation is another important techniques used to augment the limited labeled data using the unlabeled data.
-We divide the existing label-level augmentations into pseudo-labeling and sharpening-labeling.
+Without loss of generality, we present a general definition of label augmentation.